-Parties (complainants, broadcasters, Ofcom and any relevant third parties) may, unless otherwise indicated, make public the fact that a complaint has been made or that Ofcom is investigating a case.
+Parties to a complaint (complainants, the broadcaster, Ofcom and any relevant third party) may, unless otherwise indicated, make public the fact that a complaint has been made or that Ofcom is investigating a case.
 They may also use information which is already in the public domain.